 History, tourist information, and nearby accommodation

-The story of Glenwhan Garden is remarkable.
-Three decades ago this 12 acre site was nothing more than boggy waste ground surrounding a traditional Scottish farmhouse, a place where gorse and bracken crowded out other plants save for an occasional willow tree.
+The story of Glenwhan Gardens is remarkable.
+Three decades ago this 12-acre site was nothing more than boggy waste ground surrounding a traditional Scottish farmhouse, a place where gorse and bracken crowded out other plants save for an occasional willow tree.

-With decades of hard work the bog is gone, replaced with a series of 4 small ponds that act as a baser for luxuriant plantings of species from across the world.
-A screen of conifers and deciduous trees blocked the wind and created a warm micro-climate, where plants from the Southern Hemisphere flourish.
+After decades of hard work, the bog is gone, replaced with a series of 4 small ponds that act as a base for luxuriant plantings of species from across the world.
+A screen of conifers and deciduous trees blocks the wind and creates a warm micro-climate, where plants from the Southern Hemisphere flourish.
 See Chilean fire bush Embothrium, Eucalyptus, and New Zealand Olearias among other unusual plants.

 What to See

-The Wildflower Walk stretches over 17 acres, with mown paths leading you past densely packed patches of colourful grasses and summer blossoms.
+The Wildflower Walk leads through 17 acres, with mown paths guiding visitors past densely packed patches of colourful grasses and summer blossoms.
 There are more than 120 species of ferns, grasses, and flowers to enjoy in this area.
 At the top of the site is a 'Peace Pinnacle', a striking sculpture made of stone balls of diminishing size, stacked atop each other.

-The gardens are in an elevated position, 300 feet above sea level, and the south facing site allows for a wonderful view across Luce Bay and the Mull of Galloway.
+The gardens are in an elevated position, 300 feet above sea level, and the south facing site allows for a wonderful view across Luce Bay and as far as the Mull of Galloway.
 There is a large resident bird population, so bring your binoculars!

 About Glenwhan Gardens

 Address: Dunragit, Stranraer, Dumfries and Galloway, Scotland, DG9 8PH

 OS: NX149 582